 Without having clear goals in your mind, you will never know if the launch of your ecommerce app was successful or not.

-To know that you must know what is the purpose of your app.
+To know that you must know what is your reason to create an ecommerce app.
 Are you going to use it to increase your mobile sales directly, to engage customers more with your products or for cross-channel sales?

 It’s important to set your targets for your launch in advance.
 Think about: